lucasninjaturtle/reacthelp/README.md

 # What you can see on this code?
+React lifecycle, props management, component creation.

 ## You can use it to understand how to pass props and how to use Callbacks by parents components, along another tricks like console.log on buttons.